Party Prep 101

 1. Music

-The first and most essential in our list is music, which can be done in many different ways but should basically be the main vibe behind the party.
+The first and most essential in our list is music, which can be done in loads of ways but should basically be the main vibe behind the party.

-To create different vibes, you can look at having either a regular playlist, a DJ, live music, multiple playlists, linked multi-room speakers, and more.
+To create different vibes, you can look at having a regular playlist, a DJ, live music, linked multi-room speakers, and other set ups.

-You can then use the genre of music and the volume to create the atmosphere you need, the quieter it is, the more sociable it will be and the louder it is, the more club-like it will be.
+You can use the genre of music and the volume to create the atmosphere you need, the quieter it is - the more sociable it will be, and the louder it is - the more club-like.

 2. Drink

-Next is the almighty alcohol, this is the driving force behind most parties which allows everyone to let loose and have some fun without too much thought ruining things.
+Next is the alcohol, this is the driving force behind most parties which allows everyone to let loose and have some fun without conscious thought ruining things.

-Getting a variation of alcohol can take your party to the next level, so obviously beers, stuff for shots, cocktails, or even having a classy bit of wine.
-This allows people to switch gears and gives them a chance to switch up or tone down without the party going dead.
+Getting a range of booze can take your party to the next level, beers, stuff for shots, cocktails, or having a bit of wine.
+People like different things and if they don’t have it they might not drink.
+People can then switch up or tone down without the party going dead.

 3. Space & Seating

-The area that you use is vital to any party, there needs to be the right amount of space for people to chat, move, dance, rest, drink, smoke and play our all important games.
+The area that you use is pretty vital, there needs to be the right amount of space for people to chat, move, dance, rest, drink, eat, smoke, puke and play games.

-Be sure that you make room for all of the above by supplying seating suitable for each activity which means clearing any shit thats taking up space and making sure theres enough seating (sofas, bean bags, chairs, benches and even mattresses scattered).
+Make as much room for the above as possible.
+This means clearing any shit that takes up space, and making sure theres enough seating (sofas, bean bags, chairs, benches or even mattresses).

 4. Lighting & Decor

-A major part of any party is how the atmosphere feels which is very much a visual thing.
-The visuals at a party are one of the best things you can focus on to make sure that the atmosphere isn’t shit.
+A major part of any party is how the atmosphere feels which is also a visual thing.
+The visuals at a party are one of the biggest things you can do to transform a space from a regular shitty room to a place you want to party.

 - Party - Mood lighting, strobe or coloured lights (not bright)